|41A.02||Definitions; actions by the state.|

-"Minnesota Agricultural and Economic Development Board" or "board" consists of the commissioner of management and budget as chair, the commissioner of agriculture, the commissioner of employment and economic development, the commissioner of the Pollution Control Agency, the president of Enterprise Minnesota, Inc. or the president's designee, and two public members with experience in finance, appointed by Enterprise Minnesota, Inc. The membership terms, compensation, removal, and filling of vacancies of public members of the board are as provided in section 15.0575.
+Subd.
+3. Minnesota Agricultural and Economic Development Board; board.
+"Minnesota Agricultural and Economic Development Board" or "board" consists of the commissioner of finance as chair, the commissioner of agriculture, the commissioner of employment and economic development, the commissioner of the Pollution Control Agency, the president of Minnesota Technology, Inc. or the president's designee, and two public members with experience in finance, appointed by Minnesota Technology, Inc. The membership terms, compensation, removal, and filling of vacancies of public members of the board are as provided in section 15.0575.

 (1) an enterprise determined by the board to constitute a small business concern as defined in regulations of the United States Small Business Administration under United States Code, title 15, sections 631 to 647; or

 (2) an enterprise eligible to receive assistance under section 41A.036.